All posts

 Before moving your horse to a new yard: get the space confirmed

-It's an obvious point but worth stating clearly — do not give notice at your current yard until you have a confirmed space at the new one, ideally in writing.
+Do not give notice at your current yard until you have a confirmed space at the new one, ideally in writing.
 Availability changes quickly, and a verbal "yes we have a space" from a yard owner can turn into an apology when their circumstances shift.

 Ask for confirmation of the start date, the agreed livery type, what's included in the fee, and what the first month's payment arrangement is.
 If the new yard has a contract, get it before you commit to a move-in date and before you give notice.
 Finding out mid-process that the new contract terms don't work for you is an avoidable complication.